MitchellWeg/MitchellWeg.github.io/content/post/using-docker-compose.md

 To create the container run: `docker-compose up --build`.

-Now navigate in your browser to localhost:8000 and you should see your application.
+Now you can navigate in your browser to localhost:8000 and you should see your application.

 Another big advantage of docker-compose is that you can use already existing container through [Dockerhub](https://hub.docker.com/).
 Lets create a Redis database service, using redis' own container:
 ```yaml